ckishimo/juniper_display_set/README.md

 Notes
 -----
 - Annotations are supported.
-All annotations will be listed at the end
+They will be listed at the end
    - Note "annotations" are not supported by Junos (ie: they will be lost when `show | display set`)
 - Inactive blocks are supported (like "system syslog" in the example)
 - Protect blocks are supported as well (like "system services" in the example)